Photo credit: Nick Goodall

-The acclaimed writer Russell T Davies (Queer as Folk, It’s a Sin) describes Stephen as ‘one of the soldiers, gatekeepers and champions of our community.
+The acclaimed writer Russell T Davies (Queer as Folk, It’s a Sin, Doctor Who) describes Stephen as ‘one of the soldiers, gatekeepers and champions of our community.
 I am in awe of his diligence and insight.’
-The acclaimed playwright and critic Bonnie Greer said: ‘Stephen brings great natural scholarship and passion to a largely hidden story.
+The celebrated playwright and critic Bonnie Greer says: ‘Stephen brings great natural scholarship and passion to a largely hidden story.
 He is highly accessible, accurate and surprising.
 You always walk away from his work knowing something that you didn’t know, that you didn’t even expect.’

 LATEST NEWS